 “We choose to go to the Moon! …We choose to go to the Moon in this decade and do the other things, not because they are easy, but because they are hard” – John F Kennedy

-What Kennedy was not including in his things to do that he tells in his famous speech, was that he was creating an arms race.
+What Kennedy was not including in his list of things to do in his famous speech, was that he was starting an arms race.

-It was intended to strangle soviet economy, and was thought of as a measure against one of the biggest problems sending kennedy administration running around in underpants:
+This arms race was intended to strangle soviet economy, and was thought of as a measure against one of the biggest problems sending Kennedy administration running around in their underpants:

 Recently declassified papers of Kennedy Admn. show a high amount of fear regarding how USSR was developing way too fast and that other countries (us satellites) would take them as an example and try ‘independent development’.
 Independent development being choosing not to be US satellite states and letting us corps to plunder their resources, and instead using them nationally to create an immediate betterment in life standards of the people.
 (Socialism, basically).

 So one of the measures thought of was to start an arms race to divert soviet GDP to military industry than consumer industry.
 Along with other things like pumping radical islamism into middle east to control the oil and subvert soviet allies through that.